veillette/physics-book/contents/ch8InelasticCollisionsInOneDimension.md

 \frac{1}{2}m v^{2}+\frac{1}{2}m v^{2}=m v^{2} $$.
 The two objects come to rest
 after sticking together, conserving momentum.
 But the internal kinetic energy is zero after the collision.
-A collision in which the objects stick together is sometimes called a **perfectly inelastic collision**{: class="term"
-#import-auto-id1401573} because it reduces internal kinetic energy more than
-does any other type of inelastic collision.
+A collision in which the objects stick together is sometimes called a **perfectly inelastic collision** because it reduces internal kinetic energy more than does any other type of inelastic collision.
 In fact, such a collision reduces internal kinetic energy to the minimum it can have while still conserving momentum.